Saint-Bélec slab: Discovery

-2014 rediscovery
+Rediscovery

 The slab was rediscovered in the cellar at the Château de Kernuz in 2014.
 Researchers who read du Châtellier's original reports had independently come to the conclusion that the slab represented an early map because of the intricate engravings present on it.
-The French National Institute for Preventive Archaeological Research, Bournemouth University, the French National Centre for Scientific Research and the University of Western Brittany carried out a joint study of the slab between 2017 and 2021.
+The French National Institute for Preventive Archaeological Research, Bournemouth University, the French National Centre for Scientific Research, and the University of Western Brittany carried out a joint study of the slab between 2017 and 2021.
 The study was published as an article in April 2021 in the Bulletin de la Société préhistorique française of the Société préhistorique française.

 The engravings on the slab were found to be well-preserved which suggested that it had not been exposed to the open air for very long; the study team carried out 3D surveys and photogrammetry to record them.
-The engravings, which are formed of geometric shapes such as lines, circles and squares, were interpreted as map symbols representing settlements, barrows and fields.
+The engravings, which are formed of geometric shapes such as lines, circles and squares, were interpreted as map symbols representing settlements, barrows, and fields.
 It was noted that the symbols on the slab matched the landscape of the Odet valley in Finistère, with lines used to represent the river's tributaries.
 The surface of the slab has been carved so that it represents the undulations of the land.
 Taken as a map, the slab depicts an area of land measuring approximately 30 × 21 km with around 80% accuracy when compared with modern maps.

 The study concluded that the map probably represented the extent of a political entity, probably a Bronze Age principality.
 A central circular motif, located near to the sources of the Odet, the Isole and the Stêr Laër, might represent the prince's enclosure.
 The map was probably not used for navigation purposes but as an expression of power.
 It may be a cadastral plan associated with the introduction of a new type of land tenure in the principality; some of the markings on the map may depict land use or ownership.
 The production of the map demonstrates a strongly hierarchical political organisation that probably exercised strong control over the area shown for a number of centuries.